unixorn/tumult.plugin.zsh/README.md

 ## Installation

-Tumult is packaged as a zsh plugin to make it easier to use if you're already using a zsh framework.
-I recommend [zgen](https://github.com/tarjoilija/zgen), it is wicked fast and also supports using [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh)'s internal plugins.
+Tumult is packaged as a ZSH plugin to make it easier to use if you're already using a ZSH framework.
+If you don't already use a framework, I recommend [zgen](https://github.com/tarjoilija/zgen), it is wicked fast and also supports using [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh)'s internal plugins.

 ### Bash / not using a framework

-If you're using bash, or aren't using a framework, just clone this repository and add its bin directory to your `$PATH`.
+If you're using `bash`, or aren't using a framework, you can either:

+* Clone this repository and add its bin directory to your `$PATH`

 ### [Antigen](https://github.com/zsh-users/antigen)

 Add `antigen bundle unixorn/tumult.plugin.zsh` to your `.zshrc` with your other bundle commands.

-Antigen will handle cloning the plugin for you automatically the next time you start zsh.
-You can also add the plugin to a running zsh with `antigen bundle unixorn/tumult.plugin.zsh` for testing before adding it to your `.zshrc`.
+Antigen will handle cloning the plugin for you automatically the next time you start `zsh`.
+You can also add the plugin to a running ZSH with `antigen bundle unixorn/tumult.plugin.zsh` for testing before adding it to your `.zshrc`.

 ### [Oh-My-Zsh](http://ohmyz.sh/)